 German President Frank-Walter Steinmeier presented this gift to then-President Halimah Yacob during her state visit to Germany from Dec 9 to 13, 2019.

 This golden sculpture of a Schreitende Lowin, or striding lioness, is a replica of an early piece by the late German artist Gerhard Marcks, who was a renowned sculptor.

 It is an elegant Bauhaus-inspired sculptural work, dating back to 1909.
 The original issue was a limited set of numbered copies, and made of gold or porcelain glazed in gold.
 This gift could be seen as Germany’s appreciation of Singapore’s own history with lions.

-Dutch Senate President Anneke Broekers-Knol and House of Representatives President Khadija Arib presented this gift to President Halimah Yacob during her state visit to the Netherlands from Nov 20 to 24, 2018.
+Dutch Senate President Anneke Broekers-Knol and House of Representatives President Khadija Arib presented this gift to then-President Halimah Yacob during her state visit to the Netherlands from Nov 20 to 24, 2018.